-In addition, where a property is located in England you will have a legal requirement to provide your tenant with a current valid EPC, Gas Safety Record (if applicable) and a copy of the Government's 'How to Rent' Document.
-An EPC has a 10 year shelf life so will need to be renewed and provided to your tenant if it expires before the tenancy ends.
-Failure to do so will result in you being unable to serve a Section 21 notice to regain possession.
-Where you have instructed us on a Fully Managed basis we will supply the required documentation to your tenant.
-Where you sign up to our Tenant Find service we will send the documentation to your tenant initially but thereafter it remains your responsibility as the landlord to provide updated copies as and when they occur.
+In addition under this Act where a property is located in England you will have a legal requirement to provide your tenant before the tenancy starts with a current valid EPC, Gas Safety Record (if applicable) and a copy of the Government's "How to Rent" Document, an EPC has a 10 year shelf life so will need to be renewed and provided to your tenant if it expires before the tenancy ends.
+Failure to do so will result in your being unable to serve a Section 21 notice to regain possession.
+Where on initial letting you instruct us to provide our tenancy agreement we will supply the required documentation to your tenant.